openshift-pipelines/pipelines-as-code/hack/dev/README.md

 choose `"-l`" to play directly the last one.
 It will replay in your controller that is running in debugging mode in your IDE which should catch the breakpoints etc...

+You can as well with that script save the replay in a python script, just add the option "--save PATH" and after launching and choosing an event there would be a file generated to PATH that would replay it on the controller.